 CANADA : The Canada-U.S. temporary border restriction continues.
 All discretionary/optional travel remains prohibited.

-Latin America: Belize, Panama, Costa Rica, Honduras, & Nicaragua
+Latin America: Belize, Panama, Costa Rica, Honduras, Guatemala & Nicaragua

-With new health and safety protocols in place, travel in 2020 looks quite a bit different years past.
+With new health and safety protocols in place, travel in 2021 looks quite a bit different years past.
 There are plenty of incredible destinations you can explore closer to home, and we can help find the perfect spot for you!
+The CDC has added a new page with their recommendations for before, during and after travel.
+CDC Order and Frequently Asked Questions.

 Get a COVID test 72 hours prior to traveling: Some international destinations require a negative COVID test for entry and some don’t – yet.
-The rules for each spot are fluid and can change at a moment’s notice, so avoid the risk of getting caught without one and go ahead and get that negative confirmation.
+The rules for each spot are fluid and can change at a moment’s notice.

 Don’t forget your mask: Many hotels are starting to require masks in public spaces, even if the destination itself doesn’t have those requirements.
 Play it safe, and bring a mask (or two!) for everyone’s benefit.